ang98320/visionaries/Milestone 2/Milestone 2.md

 |:--:|
 | *3c.
 This is our speed-reader which presents words one at a time* |

-4. As noted earlier, our screenshots are completely different from the prototypes in milestone1.
-This is because we changed our idea from an OCR reader to a speed-reader.
+4. As noted earlier, our screenshots are completely different from the prototypes in milestone 1.
+This is because we changed our idea from an OCR reader to a speed-reader to help dyslexic patients read.
+We feel more passionate about the speed-reader which fueled our desire to change
 5. Will demonstrate on localhost
 6. We call a news api which returns a list of trending articles in json format.
 We then load the json into our front-end.
 (We will explain this more to our TA)
-7. Yes: can navigate to all pages from home page
+7. Yes: can navigate to all pages from home page and back.
 8. See Above
 9. See Above
 10. See Above